jtroo/rust-spa-auth/README.md

 # Note on async runtime

-Since the webserver uses Warp, the code runs on the tokio runtime.
-Apart from the code related to the Warp webserver though, the `auth` module has a few instances where it is reliant on tokio.
-These are pretty minimal so I think it would be relatively simple to adapt the `auth` module for webservers with another runtime, e.g. Tide.
+Since the webserver uses Warp, the code uses on the tokio runtime.
+Apart from the Warp related code, the `auth` module has a few instances where it is reliant on tokio.
+These are pretty minimal so it should be simple to adapt for webservers with another runtime, e.g.  Tide.

 Instances of tokio reliance:

-- `init_default_users`: uses `block_on` to run async code in a sync function.
+- `init_default_users`: uses `block_on` to run async code in a sync function
-- `authenticate`: spawns a blocking task to run bcrypt verification.
-Can make
+- `authenticate`: spawns a blocking task to run bcrypt verification
 - `pretend_password_processing`: uses tokio sleep

 # Example API Usage